raspberrypilearning/sense-hat-marble-maze/worksheet.md

 		return x,y
 	```

 1. This function can now be called within the `move_marble` function, to decide what the `x` and `y` coordinates of the marble will be.
-The last line is needs changing to return `x` and `y`, and the line before needs adding, to call the `check_wall` function.
+The last line needs changing to return `x` and `y`, and the line before needs adding, to call the `check_wall` function.

 	```python
 	def move_marble(pitch,roll,x,y):